Ximending is not only one of the most popular areas to stay in Taipei but also a foodie’s paradise (see my Ximending food guide!)

 Fuhong, Caihong, Jianhong & Xiao Wu Beef Noodles

-Just north of Ximending, there’s a handful of famous beef noodles shops, all open 24 hours.
+Just north of Ximending, there’s a handful of famous beef noodles shops, all open 24 hours (learn more in my guide to the best beef noodles in Taipei).

 If beef noodles for breakfast sounds unusual, well, many locals would disagree, especially elderly ones.
 These super chewy noodles in a fragrant soy-based broth can be slurped down any time of day or night.